 If your artwork is 8″ x 10″, you will be able to scan your art.
-If the artwork is more extensive, you will need to photograph your work.
+You will need to photograph your work if the artwork is more extensive.

 The equipment you use will affect the outcome of your digital image.
 It is essential to have a crisp, clear digital photo of 300 dpi (dots per inch) for creating art prints at home.

 The next step is to edit your digital image in photo-editing software.

 We recommend using Photoshop for the editing process.